pschool-in/curriculum/content/grammar/new-topics/simile.md

 1. To to able to know what a simile is and also to identify simile in the sentences.

 ### Reading Notes
-Simile is a term used to compare two different things and show a common quality between them.
-Simile uses words *like* or *as* to draw a comparison.
-Similes are an important tool that make the language more creative, descriptive and entertaining.
+A Simile is a term used to compare two different things and show a common quality between them.
+A Simile uses words *like* or *as* to draw a comparison.
+Similes are an important tool that makes the language more creative, descriptive and entertaining.

 For example:
 1. He is *as busy as a bee*.
 Here the sentence implies that the subject is working very hard.